mpayetta/mpayetta.github.io/_drafts/2016-07-31-full-text-indexing-with-elastic-search-and-mongodb.markdown

 {"acknowledged":true}
 {% endhighlight %}

-You can see that we used our `autocomplete` analyzer for the `title` property only.
+You can see that we used our `autocomplete` analyser for the `title` property only.
 Since we're supposedly using this for an autocomplete function it makes no sense to index the article content (unless you'd like to suggest article content to the user... which would be weird).